Funding for Lending: Banks sign up to new scheme

 Mortgage broker Ray Boulger said: "The smaller building societies, in particular, may struggle with the rather large amount of paper work they have to complete before they qualify for these funds.

-"I do think over the next few months we will see a lot more building societies take up these funds," he told the BBC.'No spark'
+"I do think over the next few months we will see a lot more building societies take up these funds," he told the BBC.

 The scheme aims to make cheaper funds available to existing institutions and encourage new ones to enter the market.